 8. Assume that individuals speak for themselves, and what they say does not represent their organization (unless stated explicitly).

 9. Messages and articles should be brief and to the point.
 Don't wander off-topic, don't ramble, and don't send mail or post messages solely to point out other people's errors in typing or spelling.
-These, more than any other behavior, mark you as a beginner.

 10. Attach a signature to your message.
 This will help ensure that mailers which strip header information will not delete the only reference in the message of how people may reach you.